 2a.
-All players in all divisions must weigh in before Jamboree.
+All players in all divisions must weigh in before the first game of the season.

 2b.
 All players that are over the maximum weight limit will have a star placed on the back of their helmet and are restricted to the line of scrimmage.
 Players that have a star place on their helmet must play in a hand down stance from tackle to tackle on the offensive and defensive lines.
 Under no circumstance a player with a star on their helmet advance the ball.
 If a player with a star on their helmet recovers a turnover, then the play is to be blown dead and the ball placed at the spot of the recovery.